victronenergy/dbus-mqtt/README.md

 This command will get you the total system consumption:

 	mosquitto_sub -v -t 'N/e0ff50a097c0/system/0/Ac/Consumption/Total/Power' -h mqtt.victronenergy.com -u <email> -P <passwd> --cafile venus-ca.crt -p 8883

+(you may need the full path to the cert file /opt/victronenergy/dbus-mqtt-py/venus-ca.crt )

 If you have Full Control permissions on the VRM site, write requests will also be processed.
 For example: